MBTI Personality Test

 • Judging (J) vs. Perceiving (P): how people relate to the outside world.

-The MBTI four dichotomies
+The MBTI Test four dichotomies

 A person usually prefers one side of the four dichotomies.
 With this combination, the person possesses a certain type according to his/her MBTI profile (INFJ, ESTP, ENFP, ISTJ).